The inertial Jacquet-Langlands correspondence: Maximal simple types.

 \paragraph{Maximal simple types.} Fix a maximal simple character~$\theta$ in~$G$, with corresponding Heisenberg representation~$\eta$.
 Let~$\kappa$ be a $\beta$-extension of~$\eta$ to~$J_\theta$.
-Let~$\sigma$ be a cuspidal irreducible representation~$J_\theta/J^1_\theta$, and define~$\lambda = \sigma \otimes \kappa$.
+Let~$\sigma$ be a cuspidal irreducible representation of~$J_\theta/J^1_\theta$, and define~$\lambda = \sigma \otimes \kappa$.
 A pair $(J_\theta, \lambda)$ arising thus is called a \emph{maximal simple type} in~$G$.
 Over the complex numbers, these are types for the supercuspidal inertial classes of~$G$.
-The modular case is different, due for instance to the fact that there may exist cuspidal non-supercuspidal representations, which will contain maximal simple types but won't exhaust an inertial class.
+The modular case is different, due to the fact that there may exist cuspidal non-supercuspidal representations, which will contain maximal simple types but will not exhaust their inertial class.
 However, the following result holds, for which see the introduction to~\cite{MStypes} and the references therein.

-\begin{thm} Let~$\rho$ be an irreducible cuspidal representation of~$G$.
-Then \begin{enumerate} \item $\rho$ contains a unique $G$-conjugacy class of maximal simple types. \item if $(J, \lambda)$ is a maximal simple type contained in~$\rho$, then~$\lambda$ admits extensions to its normalizer~$\bJ(\lambda)$, and for precisely one such extension~$\Lambda$ the compact induction $\pi(\Lambda) = \ind_{\bJ(\lambda)}^G\Lambda$ is isomorphic to~$\rho$. \item two irreducible cuspidal representations~$\rho_i$ contain the same maximal simple types if and only if they are unramified twists of one another. \end{enumerate} \end{thm}
+\begin{thm} Let~$\rho$ be an irreducible cuspidal representation of~$R[G]$.
+Then \begin{enumerate} \item $\rho$ contains a unique $G$-conjugacy class of maximal simple types. \item if $(J, \lambda)$ is a maximal simple type contained in~$\rho$, then~$\lambda$ admits extensions to its normalizer~$\bJ(\lambda)$, and for precisely one such extension~$\Lambda$ the compact induction $\pi(\Lambda) = \cInd_{\bJ(\lambda)}^G\Lambda$ is isomorphic to~$\rho$. \item two irreducible cuspidal representations~$\rho_i$ contain the same maximal simple types if and only if they are unramified twists of one another. \end{enumerate} \end{thm}